11 Mind-Expanding Things to Do in Carlisle PA and Surrounding Cumberland Valley PA

-WHY GO: The largest town in Cumberland Valley PA, in Pennsylvania’s south-central region, is Carlisle, home to Dickinson College.
-But the County also includes Boiling Springs on the Appalachian Trail.
+WHY GO: What to do in Carlisle PA – the largest town in Cumberland Valley?
+In Pennsylvania’s south-central region, Carlisle is home to Dickinson College.
+But Cumberland Valley also includes Boiling Springs on the Appalachian Trail.
 When we first covered Carlisle in 2014, it was just starting to draw visitors beyond the college tour.
-Now, downtown Carlisle bustles with breweries, and the Appalachian Trail seems to be attracting more Covid-escapees.
+Now, downtown Carlisle bustles with breweries, and the Appalachian Trail seems to be attracting more and more hiking devotees.

 Stone-Lake-Home-Boiling-Springs-PA